chafey/chafey.github.io/_posts/2020-05-27-first-day-with-rust.markdown

 I used the [dicomParser](https://github.com/cornerstonejs/dicomParser) DICOM Dump with Data Dictionary [example](https://rawgit.com/cornerstonejs/dicomParser/master/examples/dumpWithDataDictionary/index.html) to extract the raw image frames for each image so I didn't have to pull in a DICOM Parser dependency to the CODEC.
 After I got the initial project up and going with the happy path unit test, I began implementing the decoder.
-Initially I decided to pass the encoded bits to the codec via a Read stream.
-Making the codec be streaming based would probably be more complex, but would beneficial in terms of reduced memory footprint and flexibility with regards to composition.

 A DICOM RLE image consists of a 64 byte header containging 16 32 bit unsigned integers followed by one or more segments of 8 bit RLE encoded data.
 For a color RGB image with 8 bits per channel, there would be three segments, one for each 8 bit color channel.
 For 16 bit grayscale data, there would be two segments, one for the most significant byte and one for the least significant byte.